-Though Florence is known as the art capital of Italy, there are a few masterpieces that stand out above all else.
 Any travel guru can agree that Michelangelo’s David is not only a symbol of Florence; it’s an art icon.
 Travelers can spot Michelangelo’s David in three spots around Florence, but only one is the real deal.
 Standing at a whopping 17 feet tall, the authentic Statue of David lies in the Galleria dell’Accademia.
-Here’s how to visit the real Michelangelo’s David.
+Here’s how to visit the real Statue of David.

 Accademia Gallery Hours